GrahamLinagora/form-client-modeler/README.md

 * The properties of a field which are chosen with a select cannot be loaded yet

 * You cannot go back to the "Input" tab of the drag and drop panel if you go to another one

+* http error 404 for the OPTIONS method when the form deletion is called